efacilitation/eventric/README.md

 ## Quick Start

-Having discussed the upcoming **TodoApp Project** with the Business-Experts and fellow Developers it got clear that we should start with a `BoundedContext` named `Collaboration`.

-### Setup Eventric

 For this example we use `MongoDB`.
 So a prerequisite is to install it locally.
 If its up and running we need the `eventric` and `eventric-store-mongodb` npm packages.